phorton1/Arduino-fridgeController/docs/readme.md

 ## B. Design Overview

 Physically, I have decided to break the physical design into two circuits.
-Each parts will have a PCB and a 3D printed box..
+Each part will have a PCB and a 3D printed box..

 The first part is the **miniBox** which is relatively simple, and which will sit atop the inverter in a 3D printed enclosure.
 The